IntoTheDev/MultiTag-System-for-Unity/README.md

 # MultiTag System for Unity
-This package allows you to Tag your Game Objects with ScriptableObjects
+This package allows you to Tag your Game Objects with ScriptableObjects Requires Odin Inspector for some Attributes but you can just delete them

 ## Features:
 - Allows to put as many Tags on your object as you want